 San Francisco might be the coolest city on the entire planet.
 Just look at everything SF has going on: the Haight-Ashbury, which is still as artistic and progressive as ever, the famous culinary scene, with one fantastic restaurant popping up after another, and Fisherman’s Wharf, which is a tourist’s dream.

 But we understand that the big city can be a little much and sometimes you need a time out from the hustle and bustle.
-Taking that into consideration, we’ve compiled the 5 best day trips from SF you need to take right now.
+Taking that into consideration, we’ve compiled the 5 best trips from SF you need to take right now.
+If you are looking for even more inspiration check out our 11 day trips from San Francisco as well!

 Located a short 73-mile drive south of the bustling streets of San Francisco, the town of Santa Cruz is the perfect place for a recess from the city.
 From the thrill rides of the boardwalk and perfect waves at Steamer Lane to the nearby redwood forests, you won’t have a problem finding something fun to do.